Uttar Pradesh: Demographics

-As per 2011 census, Uttar Pradesh, the most populous state in India, is home to the highest numbers of both Hindus and Muslims.
-By religion, the population in 2011 was Hindus 79.7%, Muslims 19.3%, Sikhs 0.3%, Christians 0.2%, Jains 0.1%, Buddhists 0.1%, and others 0.3%.
-The literacy rate of the state at the 2011 census was 67.7%, which was below the national average of 74%.
-The literacy rate for men is 79% and for women 59%.
-In 2001 the literacy rate in the state stood at 56% overall, 67% for men and 43% for women.
-A report based on a National Statistical Office (NSO) survey revealed that Uttar Pradesh's literacy rate is 73%, less than the national average of 77.7%.
-According to the report, in the rural region, the literacy rate among men is 80.5% and women is 60.4%, while in urban areas, the literacy rate among men is 86.8% and women is 74.9%.
+The literacy rate of the state at the 2011 census was 67.7 per cent, which was below the national average of 74 per cent.
+The literacy rate for men is 79 per cent and for women 59 per cent.
+In 2001 the literacy rate in the state stood at 56 per cent overall, 67 per cent for men and 43 per cent for women.
+A report based on a National Statistical Office (NSO) survey revealed that Uttar Pradesh's literacy rate is 73 per cent, less than the national average of 77.7 per cent.
+According to the report, in the rural region, the literacy rate among men is 80.5 per cent and women is 60.4 per cent, while in urban areas, the literacy rate among men is 86.8 per cent and women is 74.9 per cent.

-Hindi is the official language and is spoken by the majority of the population (80.16%).
-Bhojpuri is the second most spoken language of the state, it is spoken by almost 11% of the population.
+Hindi is the primary official language and is spoken by the majority of the population.
+Bhojpuri is the second most spoken language of the state, it is spoken by almost 11 per cent of the population.
 Most people speak regional languages classified as dialects of Hindi in the census.
-These include Awadhi spoken in Awadh in central Uttar Pradesh, Bhojpuri spoken in Purvanchal in eastern Uttar Pradesh, and Braj Bhasha spoken in the Braj region in Western Uttar Pradesh.
-Urdu is given the status of a second official language, spoken by 5.4% of the population.
-Other notable languages spoken in the state include Punjabi (0.3%) and Bengali (0.1%).
+These include Awadhi, spoken in Awadh in central Uttar Pradesh; Bhojpuri spoken in Purvanchal in eastern Uttar Pradesh; and Braj Bhasha spoken in the Braj region in Western Uttar Pradesh.
+These languages have also been recognised by the state government for official use in their respective regions.
+Urdu is given the status of a second official language, spoken by 5.4 per cent of the population.
+English is used as a means of communication for education, commerce, and governance.
+It is commonly spoken and employed as a language of instruction in educational institutions, as well as for conducting business transactions and managing administrative affairs.
+Other notable languages spoken in the state include Punjabi (0.3 per cent) and Bengali (0.1 per cent).